siduanmiao/PRP/README.md

 # PRP
 our team's final work
-we use ML and DL to train the date
+we use ML and DL to train the data